Located in South

 Bolivia live without access to education, health care and healthy food, and

-approximately half of Bolivia's youth live in poverty.
+approximately half of Bolivia's children live in poverty.
 ChildFund has worked in

 Bolivia since 1980, and we helped families deal with the impact of the country's